micrometre/flask-shellhttp/README.md

 ## A Flask REST API
-### This repository implements a simple REST API using the Flask microframework.
+### This repository implements a simple REST API using
+- Python/Flask
+- Sqlite3
+- Docker

 #### Routes
 - /auth/user